 As well as North Star and Heavenly, the Epic Pass covers Kirkwood in California.
 However, that is a much longer drive and we have not yet been there.

 Vail Resorts bought Whistler Blackcomb in 2016 and we have since skied there twice using the Epic Pass.
 Each year was a very different experience.
 In 2017, the weather was not good, visibility was poor and the slopes were icy (and very busy).
 In 2018 we had fabulous weather and great snow!
 The skiing was excellent.
 This is a vast ski area with some incredibly long runs and we really appreciated last time just how much variety there is here.

 On both occasions we stayed at the Riverside RV Park.
 It is only about a 7/8 minute drive to the main lift/gondola area from the site, but it is too far to walk with skis.
 The first year we were there, the campsite operated a free shuttle to the slopes.
 This was fantastic.
 If you wanted to return before the scheduled shuttle, it was easy to catch the local bus.
 It was then a ten/fifteen minute walk from the bus stop.
-Last year, however, when we arrived and much to our disappointment, the shuttle bus had been discontinued.
+The last time we were there, however, much to our disappointment, the shuttle bus had been discontinued.
 We decided to book a taxi, but they do not take bookings: you call when you are ready and wait.
 On one occasion the wait was 45 mins.
 The buses are good and quite frequent, but it is a significant walk to the bus stop, especially if you are walking both ways.
 Unlike Colorado, the buses cost: in 2018 it was $5.00 each per round trip.

 The campsite itself is good and it is well located with lots of excellent walking trails close by.
 It is easy to walk into town (once you have ditched the ski boots!) and Whistler itself is a great town with a lively vibe.